-- A. Fulfill a need;
+- A. Fulfill a need,

-- B. Command attention;
+- B. Command attention,

-- C. Convey a clear, simple meaning;
+- C. Convey a clear, simple meaning,

-- D. Command respect from road users; and
+- D. Command respect from road users, and

 - E. Give adequate time for proper response.

-Design, placement, operation, maintenance, and uniformity are aspects that should be carefully considered in order to maximize the ability of a traffic control device to meet the five requirements listed in the previous paragraph.
+The following aspects of traffic control devices should be considered to ensure that the above criteria are met: design; placement and operation; maintenance; and uniformity.
 Vehicle speed should be carefully considered as an element that governs the design, operation, placement, and location of various traffic control devices.

-The definition of the word "speed" varies depending on its use.
+The definition of the word speed varies depending on its use.
 The definitions of specific speed terms are contained in Section 1A.13.